ustream/api-docs/_posts/ios/1.5/README.md

 Before you can start using the Player SDK for playing content from your own channel(s), you will need to:

-*   Get a valid **Ustream Player SDK key** owned by the Ustream user that owns the content you would like to play.
+*   Get a valid **Ustream Player SDK key** owned by the IBM Video Streaming user that owns the content you would like to play.

-*   Register the **bundle identifier(s)** – of every app in which you will integrate the Ustream Player SDK in – at Ustream.
+*   Register the **bundle identifier(s)** – of every app in which you will integrate the IBM Video Streaming Player SDK in – at Ustream.

 The application identifier is typically structured as com.company.project.

-Before you can create and use an instance of the player you have to configure the lib with your Ustream Player SDK key:
+Before you can create and use an instance of the player you have to configure the lib with your IBM Video Streaming Player SDK key:

 ```objc
 [USUstreamPlayer configureWithApiKey:<#place your SDK key here#>];